-Some conferences don't want references in the abstract, some limit the number of references to be used, often to three.
+Some conferences don't want references in the abstract, some limit the number of references to be used.
 If you use them, you should aim to include references that are current and relevant to the central focus of your paper.